arun477/deep_learning_portal/README.md

 - **Cross-encoders**: Implementation and usage of cross-encoders for text pair classification and ranking.
 - **Question Answering Systems**: Building end-to-end question answering systems.
 - **NLP Data Augmentation**: Techniques for augmenting text data to improve model performance.
+- **Attention Mechanism**: Detailed exploration of attention mechanisms in neural networks.
+- **Mamba Implementation**: Implementation and analysis of the Mamba architecture.

 ### Audio Processing